Student-centric advice and objective recommendations

 Jobs you can get with a communications degree

 PR specialists create and maintain a positive public image for companies, brands, or individual clients.
 They write press releases, manage social media posts, and handle face-to-face engagement at special events with journalists and media professionals.
-Some PR coordinators may specialize exclusively in social media.
+PR specialists can work for a specific organization, a PR firm, or freelance.

 3. Event planner